Information for Artists

 - Please keep in mind that the finishing and framing of your artwork is an important part of the overall presentation of your piece.

-- Artists wishing to know the artwork presentation requirements for the 2023 show should refer to the SFAS 2023 Exhibition Guidelines.
+- Artists wishing to know the artwork presentation requirements for the 2025 show can refer to the SFAS 2025 Exhibition Guidelines.

 - A Submission Requirements Checklist is provided on our website to help artists ensure all requirements for submission have been met.